Planning Permission and Building Regulations.

 Building Regulations do not apply to a porch or covered way provided that the total floor area is not greater than 30 sq m.

-- Sheds and greenhouses do not cover more than half of the area of the garden; not including the area occupied by the house.
+- It do not cover more than half of the area of the property; not including the area occupied by the original house (or as it was July 1948 if built earlier).

 - No part projects beyond any wall of the house that faces a road.